Queuety

 Use workflow dependency waits when one top-level workflow should continue only after other workflows have completed.
 This gives you cross-workflow coordination without forcing everything into one giant workflow definition.

-These waits pair especially well with Async Handoffs, where one workflow first spawns independent child workflows and then joins them later.
+These waits pair especially well with Async Handoffs, where one workflow first starts independent child workflows and then waits for them later.

 Queuety provides two builder methods:

-• await_workflows() for several workflows with all or any semantics
+• wait_for_workflows() for several workflows with all, any, or quorum semantics

 Wait for one workflow